Uniform random generation of large acyclic digraphs: Introduction

 \section{Introduction}

-Directed acyclic graphs (DAGs) are the basic representation of the structure underlying Bayesian networks, which in turn represent multivariate probability distributions \cite{bk:Lauritzen96, bk:Neapolitan2004}.
-They are largely used in many fields of applied statistics with especially important applications in biostatistics, such as the learning of epistatic relationships \cite{art:JiangNBV2011}.
-The estimation of DAGs or their equivalence class is a hard problem and methods for their efficient reconstruction from data is a very active field of research: a recent review is given by \cite{art:DalySA2011} while some new methodological developments for estimating high dimensional sparse DAGs are discussed by \cite{art:ColomboMKR2012, art:KalischB2007}.
+Acyclic digraphs or directed acyclic graphs (DAGs) comprise a collection of vertices or nodes linked by directional arrows.
+DAGs can be used to represent the structure of a popular class of probabilistic graphical models \citep{bk:Lauritzen96} known as Bayesian networks \citep{bk:Neapolitan2004}.
+These in turn represent probabilistic relationships between a large number of random variables, in short multivariate probability distributions, with the appealing property that conditional independence properties are encoded and can be read directly from the graph.
+They are widely used in many fields of applied statistics with especially important applications in biostatistics, such as the learning of epistatic relationships \citep{art:JiangNBV2011}.
+Triggered by the seminal paper of \cite{art:FriedmanLNP2000} Bayesian networks have become a popular tool for reverse engineering gene regulatory networks from large-scale expression data \citep{art:EStreibGAM2012}.
+Inferring the structure as well as the parameters of a model is particularly important to shed some light on the mechanisms driving biological processes.
+The estimation of DAGs or their equivalence class is a hard problem and methods for their efficient reconstruction from data is a very active field of research: a recent review is given by \cite{art:DalySA2011} while some new methodological developments for estimating high dimensional sparse DAGs by constraint-based methods are discussed by \cite{art:ColomboMKR2012} and \cite{art:KalischB2007}.

 For simulation studies aimed at assessing the performance of learning algorithms which reconstruct a graph from data, it is crucial to be able to generate uniform samples from the space of DAGs so that any structure related bias is removed.
 The only currently available method relies on the construction of a Markov chain whose properties ensure that the limiting distribution is uniform over all DAGs with a given number of vertices $n$.
-The strategy is based on a well known idea first suggested by \cite{art:MadiganY95} as a Markov Chain Monte Carlo (MCMC) scheme in the context of Bayesian graphical models to sample from the posterior distribution of graphs conditional on the data.
-A specific algorithm for uniform sampling of DAGs was first provided by \cite{mdb01}, with the advantage over the standard MCMC scheme of not requiring the evaluation of the sampled graphs' neighbourhood size, at the expense of a slower convergence.
-The method was later extended \cite{ic02,icr04,mp04} to limit the sampling to restricted sets of DAGs.
-An R implementation was also recently provided \cite{scutari10}.
+The strategy is based on a well known idea first suggested by \cite{art:MadiganY95} as a Markov chain Monte Carlo (MCMC) scheme in the context of Bayesian graphical models to sample from the posterior distribution of graphs conditional on the data.
+A specific algorithm for uniform sampling of DAGs was first provided by \cite{mdb01}, with the advantage over the standard MCMC scheme of not requiring the evaluation of the sampled graphs' neighbourhood, at the expense of slower convergence.
+The method was later extended \citep{ic02,icr04,mp04} to limit the sampling to restricted sets of DAGs.
+An R implementation was also recently provided \citep{scutari10}.